 Oluseun Onigbinde is a Nigerian entrepreneur and open data analyst popularly known as the co-founder and CEO of BudgIT, a Nigerian civic startup.
 In 2012, he was awarded the Future Awards Prize for Science and Tech Innovation.He attended the University of Agriculture, Abeokuta where he obtained a bachelor of engineering in Electrical/Electronics Engineering and he also attended Stanford University graduate school of business where he completed the executive program in social entrepreneurship.
 He is a Knight International Journalism Fellow.

-Jacqui Park is CEO of The Walkley Foundation.
-She oversees the Walkley innovation programme and is programme director for their flagship Storyology summit.
+Jacqui Park is an editor, media strategist, entrepreneur, leadership coach and facilitator in innovation and human centred design.
+She is currently advising media start-ups in Australia, Asia and the US on revenue and fundraising, storytelling and human centred design strategies.
+She’s working with Australian festivals to produce live journalism events.
+Most recently she was the founding CEO of the prestigious Australian Walkley Foundation for journalism and is credited with its transition to an innovation leader in journalism.
 In more than a decade as regional director for the International Federation of Journalists Asia Pacific, Jacqui was responsible for leading a team of experts in press freedom advocacy and media support work from the Pacific to Afghanistan.
 She has extensive experience across South and South East Asia, both in the media and with a range of media development and UN organisations.
-She is also the founding editor of The Walkley Magazine: Inside the Media in Australia and New Zealand.

 One of Forbes Magazine’s 30 Under 30 rising stars in media for 2013, Latoya Peterson is best known for the award winning blog Racialicious – the intersection of race and pop culture.
 She is currently the deputy editor, digital innovation for ESPN’s The Undefeated.
 Previously, she was an editor-at-large at Fusion, the senior digital producer for The Stream on Al Jazeera America and a John S. Knight Journalism 2012-2013 Fellow at Stanford University.
 She produced a YouTube series on girl gamers and is currently working on 360 and virtual reality projects.